How it works

 Starting an activity

-Every single-session activity starts the same way:Ending an activity
+Every single-session activity starts the same way:See the

 How you end an activity depends on whether the student completed the activity.
 In both cases, accumulated time data is flushed.
 The difference is whether a completion result is also recorded.With completion